Documentation

 Midi Output

-You may want to output the midi to a DAW such as Abelton.
-To do this a virtual midi application is required.
+It is possible to output the playback to a midi port.
+In Windows 10/11 this requires a virtual midi application.
 Download Loop Midi and create a virtual midi port.